SalesConnection/Caction-Support/docs/Create_Reminder_Template.md

    *Note: You must have access to Template Settings menu to perform this action.
 Please request permission or help from your admin if you do not have access to the menu.<br>

-2. Click on the expand button for categories.<br>
+2. Select the category that you would like to include the reminder in.

    <p align="center">
      <img src="img/Create_Reminder_Template_Step_2.png" alt="Create Reminder Template Step 2">